 Forbes magazine listed UT in its 2012 edition of "America's Best Colleges" based on the quality of education and student experiences and achievements.

 Forbes consistently ranks UT’s full-time MBA program as one of the best in the country.

 Kiplinger’s Personal Finance magazine called UT one of the best values among public colleges in its 2012 list based on affordability and academic quality.

-Our student athletes have access to advanced training and practice facilities like the Allan Jones Intercollegiate Aquatic Center and Pratt Pavilion, and additions to the Brenda Lawson Athletic Center are currently underway.
-Volunteer fans now cheer on our teams from new and improved venues like the Regal Soccer Complex and the recently renovated Neyland Stadium and Thompson-Boling Arena.
+Our student athletes have access to state-of-the-art training and practice facilities including the Anderson Training Center, the Allan Jones Intercollegiate Aquatic Center, and Pratt Pavilion.
+Volunteer fans now cheer on our teams from new construction venues like Regal Soccer Stadium and venues boasting major renovations including Neyland Stadium and Thompson-Boling Arena.

 Knoxville, Tennessee 37996 | 865-974-1000